Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Parabolic mirror characterization and alignment

 One challenge in using the parabolic mirror is characterizing its focal spot as it cannot be measured by standard techniques without obstruction of the impinging light.
-To address this challenge, we used an uncoated SNOM tapered fiber as a point detector to probe the focal spot.
+To address this challenge, we used an near-field optical microscopy (SNOM) uncoated tapered fiber as a point detector to probe the focal spot.
 Since the bare fiber has a diameter of $\sim 125~\mu\mathrm{m}$, it does not block or disturb the impinging light significantly (Fig.~\ref{fig.appendix_figure2}(a)) and provides a precision of $\sim100~\mathrm{nm}$.

 Figure~\ref{fig.appendix_figure2}(b) shows the emission pattern of the tapered fiber when we send $780~\mathrm{nm}$ light through the other end of the fiber.
 Defects on the tapered fiber are visible when the image is taken with longer exposure time.
 This indicates that light can also couple into these imperfections when the fiber is used as a point detector.
 However, coupling into such defects is strongly suppressed and negligible, except when the focal spot is exactly aligned with a defect spot.